How to Apply

 Applicants from International Medical Schools may apply for admission to our residency program with these submission requirements:

-You must have passed both Steps I and II of the United States Medical Licensing Examination (USMLE), including Part II CS and CK.
+- You must have passed both Steps I and II of the United States Medical Licensing Examination (USMLE).

-Note: Externships or observerships and clerkships or internships for which the candidate has paid for training do not meet the requirement for one year of experience.
+- Note: Externships, observerships, clerkships or internships for which the candidate has paid for training do not meet the requirement for one year of experience.
 The only exception is for those medical schools offering United States clerkships that are completed as a student prior to graduation from medical school.